Car Insurance Online – Applicability, Benefits, Exclusions & more

 1. Add-on benefits: Have a complete knowledge of the add-ons which can be integrated with your policy, so that you get additional coverage

-4. Discount for security features: If your car has certain security features installed like immobilizers and tire locks, the insurance company treats you as a responsible customer and you are most likely to get discounts on the premium which you pay.
+2. False declarations: Make sure that you do not make any false declarations in your documents before buying an insurance policy.
+The insurance policy will lapse immediately if they find any incorrect information at any point of the coverage period.3.
+Renew on-time: Make sure that you renew your policy on time as certain companies give discounts on premiums.
+Also, your insurance company will not ask for inspection of your vehicle.4.
+Discount for security features: If your car has certain security features installed like immobilizers and tire locks, the insurance company treats you as a responsible customer and you are most likely to get discounts on the premium which you pay.

 7. How is the premium for your car decided?